 - Review the How To Talk to Dining Hall Staff section of this toolkit with your child.

 - Walk through the process for ordering foods that are allergen-free.

 - Ask about emergency procedures and what you should do if you find yourself having an allergic reaction at the dining facility.

-- Confirm your room and roommate assignments as soon as possible.
+- Confirm your child’s room and roommate assignments as soon as possible.

-- If you are sharing a room, talk to your future roommate immediately after you have been assigned to each other to discuss allergens, refrigerators, etc.
+- If your student is sharing a room, encourage them to immediately reach out to their future roommate to discuss allergens, refrigerators, etc.

 - Some students will request to maintain two refrigerators in their dorms (if there is room) to minimize cross-contact.

 - Pack a few containers of cleaning wipes and allergen-friendly cleaning supplies.